jlengrand/pluckr/README.md

 ## License

-This is a personal project, you may do anything with it without my permission 😊.
+This is a personal project, you may not do anything with it without my permission 😊.
 All rights reserved.

 ## Author